 The best part about hyaluronic acid is that it plays well with almost everyone.
 It’s gentle enough for all skin types—from dry and sensitive to oily and acne-prone.
 You can easily incorporate it into both your morning and evening routines.
 A good rule of thumb is to apply it to damp skin right after cleansing to trap in all that moisture.
 If you’re using active acne treatments like salicylic acid or retinoids, applying an HA serum afterward can be a game-changer.
 It helps soothe the skin, reduce potential irritation, and provide a much-needed infusion of hydration that acne-fighting ingredients can sometimes strip away.
 Think of it as the supportive friend in your routine that helps every other product work better.

-Can Hyaluronic Acid Actually Help Acne?
+Is Hyaluronic Acid Actually Good for Acne?

 If you’re dealing with breakouts, adding a hydrating ingredient to your routine might feel counterintuitive.
 But the answer is a resounding yes—hyaluronic acid can be a fantastic ally for acne-prone skin.
 While it doesn’t fight acne bacteria or unclog pores the way ingredients like salicylic acid or benzoyl peroxide do, it plays a critical supportive role that can make a huge difference in your skin’s overall health and appearance.